'Everyone is shocked, the White Sox are in first place'

 “It’s great we’ve started the way we have,’’ Holland said.
 “That’s more for us, our enjoyment.
 We already believe we can do this.
 We know we’re good.
 We have to get everyone else on the outside to believe this.
 Everyone is shocked, the White Sox are in first place.’’

-At 15-12, they are indeed tied with the Indians.
-On May 4, it might be more winsome than substantial, but it means enough.
-Just not enough for GM Rick Hahn to abruptly veer away from his rebuilding plan.
+At 15-12, they are tied with the Indians.
+On May 4, it might be more appealing than substantial, but it means enough.
+Just not enough for general manager Rick Hahn to abruptly veer away from his rebuilding plan.

-“Our focus isn’t going to change in terms of putting ourselves in the best long term position for this club,’’ Hahn said Thursday.
+“Our focus isn’t going to change in terms of putting ourselves in the best long-term position for this club,’’ Hahn said Thursday.

-“The team is playing really well right now and … as enthusiastic as we are about the wins and losses and the results on the field, the process and the environment that [manager] Ricky [Renteria] and his coaches have created, that’s the kind of thing we want to put in place and have in place for a number of years.
+“The team is playing really well right now and . . . as enthusiastic as we are about the wins and losses and the results on the field, the process and the environment that [manager] Ricky [Renteria] and his coaches have created, that’s the kind of thing we want to have in place for a number of years.

-Holland, wearing the WWE belt given to the Sox player of the game – usually decided by Melky Cabrera, wore it proudly.
-He struck out seven and got swings and misses on 13 of his 91 pitches.
+Holland, wearing the WWE belt given to the player of the game — usually decided by Melky Cabrera — struck out seven and got swings and misses on 13 of his 91 pitches.

 The Sox aren’t bad, he insisted.